 Our desks are piled high with letters like these — each letter hopeful that the child or children it describes will be chosen for our summer camp assistance program.

 Years ago, we started sending underprivileged children to summer camp for a variety of reasons:

 • When the school year ends, many families have no safe way to both remain employed and care for their young children.
 Summer camp is an answer.

 • When the school year ends, too many young children will have no respite from the realities of lives filled with their family’s poverty, a parent’s death or ill health, a parent’s unemployment, or their own ill health – unless they attend a summer camp.

 • When the school year ends, many children with learning or physical disabilities will lose ground during the summer unless they can attend a specialized summer camp.

 So you see, summer camp is no luxury for these children; summer camp is a safe haven of nutritious food, adult supervision, and healthy recreation.
 For some, summer camp provides a place to experience the simple care-free joy of being a child.
 For other children, summer camp provides desperately needed therapeutic support.
 Sarah, for instance, is a paraplegic with spina bifida.
 In addition to the physical challenges she overcomes on a daily basis, she was born to a large family that must overcome financial challenges on a daily basis.
 Your summer camp donation is the one hope her family has of getting Sarah the care she needs when the school year ends.

 But why should you donate to the Jewish Community Council of Greater Coney Island’s Summer Camp Fund?

-Please be assured that every dollar we raise from this letter except for the minor cost of this mailing will go directly to providing summer camp scholarships.
+We’re a responsible local choice for your charitable giving because we’re an extremely efficient nonprofit organization.
+In fact, every dollar we raise from this letter except for the minor cost of this mailing will go directly to sending needy, deserving children to camp.